Drainlock/EGCD-3.3.5-TBC/README.md

 Rename folder to EGCD2

-/egcd for options, hightly recoment using Arena Only mode
+/egcd for options, highly recommend using Arena Only mode